 - Connections to existing structures

-- Very low thermal conductivity coefficient
+- Low thermal conductivity (k)

-- Variety of thicknesses & length
+- Variety of thicknesses available.
+Special thickness/tolerances available to specifiers

 Should show a fully detailed connection or one communicating the design intent with a supporting specification (NBS or similar).